2007 FIBA Under-19 World Championship for Women

-The 2007 FIBA Under-19 World Championship for Women (Slovak: Majstrovstvá sveta FIBA žien do 19 rokov 2007) was hosted by Slovakia from July 26 until August 5, 2007.
+The 2007 FIBA Under-19 World Championship for Women (Slovak: Majstrovstvá sveta FIBA žien do 19 rokov 2007) was hosted by Slovakia from 26 July to 5 August 2007.
 Teams played a round robin schedule, with the top four teams of the eighth-final four advancing to the knockout stage.

 Overview

 The United States won their third title.
 The other medalists in the tournament were Sweden (silver) and Serbia (bronze).
-Spain's Marta Xargay was chosen as the tournaments MVP with an average of 15.4 PPG.
+Sweden's Frida Eldebrink was chosen as the tournaments MVP with an average of 18.4 PPG.

 Venues

 The tournament was played in two venues.
-It was held at the Inter Hala Pasienky and the Sibamac arena NTC in Bratislava.
+It was held at the Inter Hala Pasienky and the Sibamac Arena NTC in Bratislava.